Michael Yardy: Coaching career

 After his playing career ended, Yardy completed a sports psychology degree at Chichester University.
-He coached cricket at Hurstpierpoint College and in 2016 worked with Sussex's under-17 side.
+He coached cricket at Hurstpierpoint College and in 2016 worked with Sussex's under-17 team.
 After working part-time with First XI players at the end of the 2016 season, Yardy was appointed batting coach at the club in February 2017.
 The club were clear that they considered he had made a "significant difference" to players.
 He became the club's Second XI coach ahead of the 2018 season.

-After two and a half seasons working at Sussex, during which time he had also coached the England under-19 side, Yardy left the club at the end of July 2019 and took up a position as batting coach at New South Wales ahead of the 2019/20 Australian season.
+After two and a half seasons working at Sussex, during which time he had also coached the England under-19 team, Yardy left the club at the end of July 2019 and took up a position as batting coach at New South Wales ahead of the 2019/20 Australian season.
 In February 2020 Kent County Cricket Club announced that Yardy would join the coaching team at the club as batting coach in April 2020.

+In February 2026, he joined Pakistan Super League franchise Peshawar Zalmi as spin bowling and fielding coach for PSL 2026.